Public Policy Forum

 PANEL SESSION 1 (Choose one)

-Moderator: Anna West, Assistant Professor of Health Studies, Haverford College
+Moderator: Tom Donahue, Visiting Assistant Professor of Political Science, Haverford College

 PANEL SESSION 2 (Choose one)

 Moderator: Helen White, Associate Professor of Chemistry and Environmental Studies, Haverford College

 - Jay Carlis '99, Executive Vice President, Community Energy, Inc.

 - Craig Rodine '79, Director, Standards, ChargePoint, Inc.

 - Joel Stettenheim '88, President, Norwich Solar Technologies

 Moderator: Anne Montgomery, Visiting Assistant Professor of Health Studies, Haverford College